The Talk (talk show): Sharon Osbourne termination

-On March 10, 2021, Osbourne and Underwood got into a heated debate when discussing critical remarks that British journalist Piers Morgan had made the day before on Good Morning Britain about Meghan, Duchess of Sussex.
+On March 10, 2021, Osbourne and Underwood got into a heated debate when discussing critical remarks that British journalist Piers Morgan had made the day before on Good Morning Britain about Meghan Markle.
 (The backlash to those remarks caused him to quit the program later that day).
 Osbourne, who is friends with Morgan, defended his right to express his opinion, adding that she didn't agree with charging him as "racist" for his opinion.
 Underwood countered that Morgan's remarks were racist, and that Osbourne was thus giving "validation or safe haven" to racism; Osbourne forcefully denied this charge.
 The show took a hiatus for the next few days while the network investigated the altercation.

-During that time, former The Talk co-hosts Leah Remini and Holly Robinson Peete both took to social media to reproach Osbourne over her behaviors against Underwood, also stating that they along with other cast members of the show had been treated similarly by Osbourne.
+During that time, former The Talk co-hosts Remini and Peete both took to social media to reproach Osbourne over her behaviors against Underwood, also stating that they along with other cast members of the show had been treated similarly by Osbourne.
 Peete and Remini additionally charged Osbourne with other forms of misconduct, including bullying and discrimination.
 Osbourne responded with threats of defamation lawsuits against both women, though ultimately she did not sue.

 On March 26, 2021, it was announced that Osbourne had been fired from the show after allegations of racism.

 Jerry O'Connell was brought in as a replacement following Sharon Osbourne's firing.

 On July 14, 2021, it was announced that Jerry O'Connell would be joining the show as a permanent co-host, replacing Osbourne.
 O'Connell became the first full-time male co-host on the show.